 Every appointment to a Committee shall be made in accordance with the College’s governance policies as approved by Council.

-A Non-Council Committee Member is eligible for re-appointment to a Committee, except that a Non-Council Committee Member may not serve for more than nine consecutive years.
+A Non-Council Committee Member is eligible for re-appointment to a Committee annually, except that a Non-Council Committee Member may not serve for more than nine consecutive years.

 Where one or more vacancies occur in the membership of a Committee, the Committee members remaining in office constitute the Committee as long as any composition or quorum requirements in the RHPA, the Act or the Regulations are satisfied.